 National Cinematography Collection

-Tracing the history and prehistory of cinema, focussing on professional and amateur film production and consumption in Britain, the National Cinematography Collection comprises over 13,000 objects and artefacts.
+Tracing the history and prehistory of cinema, focusing on professional and amateur film production and consumption in Britain, the National Cinematography Collection comprises over 13,000 objects and artefacts.

 National Television Collection